Woinkk/CK-Sample-UserOidc/README.md

 - Build the solution
 - Start the C# project
 - Go to ../Clients/SimpleFrontClient the run the following commands to start the client ```npm i``` then ```npm start```

-## WFA tester standalone
+## WFA tester standalone use
-In order to use only the WFA tester here is what you can do :
+In order to only use the WFA tester here is what you can do :
-- First you'll need to globally install the package http-server ```npm i -g http-server```
+- First you'll need to globally install the package [http-server](https://www.npmjs.com/package/http-server) ```npm i -g http-server```
-- Then go in the WFA tester folder and build the project by doing ```npm run build```
+- Then go in the WFATester folder and build the project by doing ```npm run build```
 - Move to your new dist folder and make ```http-server . -p 9000```